mcdickenson/rtd-analysis/README.md

   - when URLs were given in the tweet they were referenced for additional details
   - if there is a scheduled delay that did not occur (according to a subsequent tweet), not recorded
 4. Analyze frequency and duration of delays (`analysis.py`)
-  - what is the average frequency (days/month) of delays by line?
-    - hypothesis: the A line has more frequent delays than other lines
-  - what is the average duration (in minutes) of delays by line?
-    - hypothesis: the A line has longer delays than other lines
-  - what is the average extent (in hours) of delays by line?
-    - hypothesis: the A line has more extensive than other lines
-  - what is the average frequency of closures (days/month) by line?
-    - hypothesis: the A line has more frequent closures than other lines
-  - have delays become more or less frequent since the A line opened? (e.g. Oct vs. May)
+  - Future questions:
     - assume that every mile of track has a failure rate, where any delay or closure on a day is a failure, and estimate this rate for each line
-  - future:
     - are certain lines correlated (for occurrence and duration)?
       - hypothesis: geographically colocated lines will have correlated delays
       - correlation could also be indicated by an outage reported in the same tweet